frankluongo/beginner-javascript/readme.md

 ### 36: Tabs

+- This was done in a JS File in the repo

 ## Module 7: Logic & Flow Control

 ### 37: BEDMAS

+- BEDMAS = Brackets, exponents, division, mulitiplication, addition, subtraction is the order of operations in JavaScript

 ### 38: If Statements, Function Returns, Truthy & Falsy

+- Once an `if` statement finds a true condition, it stops
+- Try to keep logic out of if statements
+- Truthy values are things like empty or fill in strings

 ### 39: Coercion, Ternaries, and Conditional Abuse

+- This video is up next

 ### 40: Case Switching & Animating a Turtle with CSS Variables